univention/univention-corporate-server/doc/manual/central-management-umc/login.rst

 All browser tabs where the user is logged into the portal will automatically refresh when a logout is detected.
 The same applies if the session times out.
-This feature is enabled by default and can be toggled through the UCR Variable :envvar:`portal/reload-tabs-on-logout`.
+This feature is deactivated by default and can be toggled through the UCR Variable :envvar:`portal/reload-tabs-on-logout`.

 Choose the right user account
 -----------------------------